ark13da/LOTR/README.md

 ## Introduction

-This application was developed on Visma solutions' request as a coding exercise for the position of front end developer.
+This is a front-end only application developed as per requirements of the task mentioned below.
 In this document I explain how the App was designed and set up.
 Furthermore, I try to air my opinion about further development of this App along with my points of concerns.
 The task description can be found under 'The task' section of this file.